sujeetkumarpatel/Digital-Clock/README.md

-# this digital clock project created HTML, CSS & javascript.
+# this digital clock project created by using  HTML, CSS & javascript.